5 SANE Diet Review(s) + Making the SANE Diet Work for You

 You may have noticed that neither Sam nor Cristina mentioned counting calories in their SANE Diet reviews.
 There is a reason for that.
 The SANE Diet does not focus on counting calories or points because this method does not work for long-term weight loss.
 That’s right.
 All those diets you tried failed precisely because starvation dieting does not work.
 It actually makes the problem worse and leads to yo-yo dieting.

-The calorie-deficit theory of weight loss is based on the premise that you must starve your body to lose weight.
+The calorie-deficit theory of weight loss is based on the premise that you must consume fewer calories than you’re burning to lose weight.
+In other words, you must starve your body to lose weight.
 And there is truth to this theory.
-You will — and probably have, many times — lost weight on a starvation diet.
+You will — and probably have many times — lost weight on a starvation diet.
 But your body fights back against what it thinks is actual starvation.
 Your cells need a certain amount of nutrition to survive and thrive.
-When you reduce calories while eating low-quality foods, your body goes into emergency alert.
+When you reduce calories while eating low-quality foods, your body goes on emergency alert.

 And it gets worse.
 Certain hormones slow your metabolism and inhibit fat burning.
 They send most of the calories you consume to your fat stores and direct your body to burn muscle instead of fat.
 This makes losing weight via starvation dieting a long, tedious, torturous process.
 Your body fights your weight-loss efforts every step of the way.